-Microspectroscopy read-outs have the highest information density.
-These methods are generally label-free, exploiting inherent physicochemical characteristics of the lignin polymers.
-Beside spectroscopic methods based on fluorescence (discussed above), Raman and Fourier-transform infrared (FT-IR) microspectroscopy are perhaps most commonly used for lignin in situ analysis.

-Both methods exploit the vibrational states of covalent bonds - Raman instruments detect photons scattered by these shifting vibrational states, whereas FT-IR measures their absorbance.
+Microspectroscopy.
+Microspectroscopy readouts have the highest information density.
+These methods are generally label-free, exploiting the inherent physicochemical characteristics of the lignin polymers.
+Besides spectroscopic methods based on fluorescence (discussed above), Raman and Fourier transform infrared (FTIR) microspectroscopy are perhaps most commonly used for lignin in situ analysis.
+Both methods exploit the vibrational states of covalent bonds: Raman instruments detect photons scattered by these shifting vibrational states, whereas FTIR measures their absorbance.
 Each bond creates a specific signal, which is further modulated by the directly adjacent bonds.
-For lignin, that means that the signal is influenced by the incorporated monomers, their position in the polymer and the inter-molecular linkages.
-60 Although they exploit the same physical phenomenon, Raman and FT-IR have distinct advantages for cell wall analysis.
-FT-IR is more sensitive to polar groups (O-H, C=O) and tends to provide less noisy spectra for cell walls.
-61 In return, the method is inherently limited to resolutions in the μm range, requires very thin sections and struggles with hydrated samples due to water absorbance.
-61 Raman on the other hand is more sensitive to carbon bonds (C-C, C=C), allows spatial resolutions around 300 nm and is insensitive to water in the sample.
-61 It does not require thin sections and can be used non-destructively on e.g. fossils.
-62 The downside of Raman microspectroscopy is the enormous amount of spectral information contained in each cell wall spectrum.
-Even more so than in FT-IR, the numerous bonds in the sample result in a highly convoluted spectrum, making the quantification of isolated bands difficult.
+For lignin, that means that the signal is influenced by the incorporated monomers, their position in the polymer, and the intermonomeric linkages.
+Although they exploit the same physical phenomenon, Raman and FTIR have distinct advantages for cell wall analysis.
+FTIR is more sensitive to polar groups (O-H and C=O) and tends to provide less noisy spectra for cell walls.
+In return, the method is inherently limited to resolutions in the micrometer range, requires very thin sections, and struggles with hydrated samples as a result of water absorbance.
+Raman on the other hand is more sensitive to carbon bonds (C-C and C=C), allows spatial resolutions around 300 nm, and is insensitive to water in the sample.
+It does not require thin sections and can be used non-destructively on, e.g., fossils.
+The downside of Raman microspectroscopy is the enormous amount of spectral information contained in each cell wall spectrum.
+Even more so than in FTIR, the numerous bonds in the sample result in a highly convoluted spectrum, making the quantification of isolated bands difficult.
 One approach to overcome this convolution is the unmixing of hypothetical "pure" molecules of different polymers in the sample, so-called endmembers.
-Such unmixing has facilitated e.g. the discovery that hydrolyzable tannins are incorporated into the lignified cell walls of Trapa natans seeds.
-63 While useful, the large effects of chosen algorithm and endmember number warrant careful interpretation and validation of the unmixed spectra.
+Such unmixing has facilitated, e.g., the discovery that hydrolyzable tannins are incorporated into the lignified cell walls of Trapa natans seeds.
+While useful, the large effects of the chosen algorithm and endmember number warrant careful interpretation and validation of the unmixed spectra.
 Alternatively, avoiding any potential artifacts of unmixing, spectra can be evaluated without deconvolution.
-Although the precision of measurements acquired with this approach is diminished by overlapping bands, it has been successfully used to reveal lignin composition differences resulting from distinct LAC substratespecificities. ^{20,64} In vitro, isolated from the convoluted signal of plant cell walls, model compounds of lignin monomers, oligomers (such as dibenzodioxocin) and polymers can be distinguished in even more detail.
-64,65 an axial resolution of 1-2 nm, lateral resolutions down to 50 nm and the capacity to in principle distinguish any ionizable molecule, TOF-SIMS - in theory - trumps most other methods for in situ lignin analysis.
-In practice however, used pixel sizes of range between 300 and 500 nm and the number of empirically assigned peaks is limited, resulting lower resolutions and signal-to-noise ratios than can be achieved with, for example, Raman imaging.
+Although the precision of measurements acquired with this approach is diminished by overlapping bands, it has been successfully used to reveal lignin composition differences resulting from distinct LAC substrate specificities.
+In vitro, isolated from the convoluted signal of plant cell walls, model compounds of lignin monomers, oligomers (such as dibenzodioxocin), and polymers can be distinguished in even more detail.

+Time-of-flight secondary ion mass spectrometry (TOF-SIMS) functions via the ionization of molecules at the sample surface and their subsequent mass spectrometric identification.
+With an axial resolution of 1-2 nm, lateral resolutions down to 50 nm, and the capacity to, in principle, distinguish any ionizable molecule, TOF-SIMS, in theory, trumps most other methods for in situ lignin analysis.
+In practice, however, pixel diameters are usually in the range between 300 and 500 nm and the number of empirically assigned peaks is limited, resulting in lower resolutions and signal-to-noise ratios than can be achieved with, for example, Raman imaging.
 Additionally, the necessary sample drying can distort cell wall layer organization.
-Nonetheless, TOF-SIMS offers unique opportunities - quantitative in situ distinction of p-hydroxybenzoate- and S-units, for example, is not currently possible with any other method.
-66
+Nonetheless, TOF-SIMS offers unique opportunities; quantitative in situ distinction of p-hydroxybenzoate and S units, for example, is not currently possible with any other method.